Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-links.md

 <summary>Can I create a static payment link which can be used across users?</summary>

-No, at the moment we do not support creation of static payment links ([request for feature](https://github.com/juspay/hyperswitch/discussions/new?category=ideas-feature-requests))
+No, at the moment we do not support creation of static payment links.

 </details>